 We see an attractive backdrop for emerging market (EM) equity performance in a post Covid-19 world.
-This is based on five pillars: (1) a strong case for a weaker dollar (2) a global ultra-low interest rate environment, (3) a lack of inflation across EM, (4) consensus shows a strong probability of dovish monetary policy to continue through the first half of 2021 for the foreseeable future, and (5) significant valuation discounts vs. developed markets (DM).
+This is based on five pillars: (1) a strong case for a weaker dollar (2) a global ultra-low interest rate environment, (3) a lack of inflation across EM, (4) consensus shows a strong probability of dovish monetary policy to continue for the foreseeable future, and (5) significant valuation discounts vs. developed markets (DM).

 Investment Considerations — There can be no guarantee that any strategy (risk management or otherwise) will be successful.
 All investing involves risk, including the potential of loss of principal.